 Teachers at the GSH are leading international figures in their academic and extra-academic fields.
 They are based both in Italy and abroad.
-The GSH proposes itself as a stimulating intellectual venue where students are exposed to different cultures, teaching methods, and disciplinary perspectives.
+The GSH provides a stimulating intellectual venue where students are exposed to different cultures, teaching methods, and disciplinary perspectives.
 The participants are enabled to establish new research networks and acquire practical information on how to access PhD and post-doctoral programmes.
 We have welcomed participants from several countries, including Italy, the UK, Russia, Iran, Israel, and the Ukraine.

 Learning and teaching are not limited to the seminars.
 They continue through debates and roundtables in which both students and teachers actively participate.
 Students are encouraged to discuss their research projects.
 The exchange of knowledge and ideas is facilitated by the limited number of participants (up to fifteen).
 One of the basic ideas of the GSH is that learning is enhanced by the suspension of formalisms, hierarchies, and the principle of authority that usually define traditional academic contexts.